pokey/obsidian-latex-preamble-plugin/README.md

-## Obsidian latex header plugin
+## Obsidian latex preamble plugin

-This is a plugin for Obsidian (https://obsidian.md) that creates a global Latex header.
+This is a plugin for Obsidian (https://obsidian.md) that creates a global Latex preamble.

 This project uses Typescript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in Typescript Definition format, which contains TSDoc comments describing what it does.